|

 original or “showing” Realtor loses customers – and commissions -- to

-another are Abandonment: (“We liked the Realtor but she never
+another are Abandonment: (“We liked the Realtor but she took off

-called back when we said our parents wanted to see the house, so we found
+for the weekend and did not call us back when she knew our parents wanted to see the house, so we found

 another Realtor”) and Estrangement: (“The Realtor made